Key Takeaways

 Can the 3-3-3 rule replace other anxiety treatments?

-Can I use the 3-3-3 rule for panic attacks?
+Does the 3-3-3 rule work for panic attacks?

 What anxiety services does Mission Connection Healthcare offer?

-Mission Connection provides individual and group therapy using evidence-based approaches like, cognitive-behavioral therapy (CBT), mindfulness-based interventions, and exposure therapy.
-Our comprehensive programs address anxiety alongside related conditions through personalized treatment plans that include practical coping strategies, therapeutic support, and psychiatric services when beneficial.
+Mission Connection Healthcare provides individual and group therapy using evidence-based approaches like CBT, mindfulness-based interventions, and exposure therapy.
+Our programs address anxiety alongside related conditions through personalized treatment plans that include practical coping strategies, therapeutic support, and psychiatric services when beneficial.